joegabdelsater/cms/README.md

-# cms
+# XTND CMS
-Content mangement system
+A simple content management system for laravel

 # Step 1
 Install the package via composer using "composer require xtnd/cms"